Tuition & Fees

 Master of Museum Studies (MMSt) — Fees & Structure

 The Master of Museum Studies program is offered on a full-time basis only.
-Detailed breakdown can be found on the following Student Accounts pages:
+Detailed breakdowns can be found on the following Student Accounts pages:

 Combined Degree Program (CDP) — Fees & Structure